ehpc-lab/docker-conda-course/README.md

 docker push anicolau/csbl-course
 ```

-Delete all container and images relates to continuumio/miniconda3
+Delete all containers and images related to continuumio/miniconda3

-Download your own Docker image from Docker hub
+Download your own Docker image from the Docker hub.
 ```
 docker pull <USER>/<IMAGE NAME>
 docker pull anicolau/csbl-course
 ```

-Then this image can be used for container and new analyses.
+Then, this image can be used for container and new analyses.

 If you working with sensitivity information, the Docker image from specific project could be saved locally.
-To save a image:
+To save an image:
 ```
 docker save anicolau/csbl-course > csbl-course.tar
 ```